-Read on: You may also be interested in my newest post Healthcare Experience Required for PA School: The Ultimate Guide
+Read on: But you may also be interested in my newest post Healthcare Experience Required for PA School: The Ultimate Guide

 I could probably summarize this entire blog post with the following sentence:

 "THE MORE HANDS-ON PATIENT CARE EXPERIENCE YOU HAVE, THE STRONGER YOU WILL BE AS A PA SCHOOL CANDIDATE."

 How many healthcare experience hours do you need to make yourself a competitive PA school candidate?

-Although this is a topic of some debate, the consensus from both past and present data suggests two years, or 2,000 hours of direct hands-on patient care experience, is a good number to aim for.
+Although this is a topic of some debate, the consensus from both past and present data suggests at least two years, or 2,000 hours of direct hands-on patient care experience, is a good number to aim for.

 I received this email yesterday from a pa school applicant Deeba.
-It is a good question, and I am sure there are many answers to this, but I thought I would share my experience with you here on the blog.
+It is a good question and one I receive in my inbox almost daily.